 Have you ever lost your keys?
 Or couldn’t find your train ticket?
-In Sweden, a growing group of people have made such trivial problems a thing of the past.
+In Sweden, a growing group of people has made such trivial problems a thing of the past.
 Their solution: a small microchip implanted under the skin.

 This biochip allows them to enter their office, gym or home or unlock their computer or smartphone by simply waving their hand in front of it.